portlandcodeschool/jse-fall15-4/README.md

 _Due Mon.
 Aug.
 10_

+[??]Where are program files for programs like Moom stored on the computer?

 ####Synopsis

 - **Problem 1:** A Card Factory! _[25% of total time]_ **Goals:** The deck of cards returns again to demonstrate the _Factory_ and _Instance_ object patterns.
 You'll also practice combining JS files within HTML.